Anne Wyllie

 Anne Louise Wyllie (born 1985) is a New Zealand microbiologist who was the lead author of a 2020 research article which led to the development of the SalivaDirect PCR method of testing saliva for SARS-CoV-2, the virus that causes COVID-19.
 She has also worked on community studies to better understand pneumococcal disease.
-She is a research scientist in epidemiology with the Public Health Modeling Unit at Yale University.
+She is a research scientist in epidemiology.

 Early life and education

 Wyllie studied at Northcote College in Auckland.
 She completed a BSc in Biomedical Science at the University of Auckland in 2007, followed by a Postgraduate Diploma, and Masters in Medical Science in 2009 at the Auckland Cancer Society Research Centre (University of Auckland), with a dissertation entitled In vitro studies of the anti-tumour agent DMXAA.
 Wyllie completed a PhD in medical microbiology in 2016 at Utrecht University, with a dissertation entitled Molecular surveillance of pneumococcal carriage in all ages.
-Since early 2020, she has worked as a research scientist in the Department of Epidemiology of Microbial Diseases at the Yale School of Public Health at Yale University.
+Since early 2020, she worked as a research scientist in the Department of Epidemiology of Microbial Diseases at the Yale School of Public Health at Yale University.
+She now works at Pfizer.